hustcer/nushell.github.io/.ebook-pub/commands/select.md

 ## Parameters

-- `...rest`: the columns to select from the table
+- `...rest`: The columns to select from the table.
 - `--ignore-errors`: ignore missing data (make all cell path members optional)

 ## Input/output types: